iordachelivia/A3C/README.md

 # TODO
 * frames are placed into experience buffer twice?
+    Raycast
-* find shortest episode time for raycastmaze to converge
+    * find shortest episode time for raycastmaze to converge Pixelcopter
+    * add support (should be appropriate for maze equivalent)